ManelKhazriKhlifi/Hybrid-Privacy-Preserving-Deep-Learning/README.md

 The first step shows the structure of data encryption with hybrid PPDL.
 <br />
-The second step shows the classification of encrypted remote sensing data with CNN models
+The second step shows the classification of encrypted remote sensing data with CNN models.
 <br />
 The third step shows the evaluation of the hybrid PPDL according to some parameters.